Did you know that your customers’ experience with your brand is only as good as your back-end data integration?

 How does proper data integration help?

 A customized service provider can tie all of your business’ back-end applications together so that the data from your eCommerce platform, payment platform, CRM, marketing automation software, ERP & MRP, and more flow automatically between the programs.
 That means your order status emails, including if they’re on time or delayed, happen automatically without the direct management of a warm body in a chair typing away.
-This keeps your customers happy while keeping your time open for other, more important tasks.

 What some businesses get (and others don’t) is that how your product is delivered to the customer is your last chance touchpoint for that order.
 If you don’t hit the customer’s expectations just right, chances are this touchpoint could be the last touchpoint you have with that particular customer ever.